sudarshana/Hangman_ChromeExtension/README.md

 3. The **JavaScript file** drives the game logic, allowing players to guess letters and words while updating the interface based on correct and incorrect guesses.
 It fetches words from an external API, chooses a random word, handles user interactions, displays messages, and manages the game's state.
 Additionally, it dynamically updates the interface to reveal guessed letters and the hidden word, providing feedback when a player wins or loses.
 4. The **Manifest file** defines the configuration for the browser extension, specifying its name, version, description, and permissions required.

 Find the [Hangman Chrome Extension](https://chrome.google.com/webstore/detail/hangman-chrome-extension/oloidjemckghkoacakpmmgkejefhjdno) at the Chrome Web Store.
+Created with the help of ChatGPT for Taffy Games.